top of page

 DO DANCERS HAVE TO WEAR EXPENSIVE DRESSES/COSTUMES?

 No, not at OIDA!
 You'll often find those in competitive dancing, but at OIDA, we want to keep the costs down and spread the joy of Irish dancing to as many people as possible.
 We wear simple and cost-effective outfits for performances, often with traditional Irish elements.
-Visit our Performance Team page to see some examples!
+Check out our Instagram to see some examples throughout the years!

 Photo Jun 10, 3 50 49 PM_edited.jpg